AmirEfi/HangMan/README.md

 # HangMan
-Mini Project of Advanced Programming Course - Spring 2021
+Mini Project of Advanced Programming course - Spring 2021

 This is my mini project in AP course.